svecosystem/svecodocs/content/components.md

 ### Steps

 Steps are great for showing a list of steps to complete a task.
-You can use the `<Steps />` and `<Step />` components to create a list of steps in the docs.
+Use the `<Steps />` and `<Step />` components to create a list of steps in the docs.

 ```svelte title="content/docs/example.md"
 <script>